manassaloi/manassaloi.github.io/_posts/2016-01-24-power-jeffrey.markdown

 ---
 layout: post
-title:  "Power: Why Some People Have It and Others Don't - Jeffrey Pfeffer "
+title:  "Power: Why Some People Have It and Others Don't - Jeffrey Pfeffer"
 tags: booksummaries
 categories: booksummaries